 As a UK incorporated and tax resident entity, we are subject to UK corporate taxation on tax-adjusted trading profits.
 Due to the nature of our business, we have generated losses since inception and therefore have not paid any UK corporation tax.
-We had accumulated trading losses for carry forward in the UK of \$144.0 million and \$53.0 million as of December 31, 2021 and 2020, respectively.
+We had accumulated trading losses for carry forward in the UK of \$53.0 million and \$17.7 million as of December 31, 2020 and 2019, respectively.
 Subject to any relevant utilization criteria and restrictions (including those that limit the percentage of profits that can be reduced by carried forward losses and those that can restrict the use of carried forward losses where there is a change of ownership of more than half of our ordinary shares and a major change in the nature, conduct or scale of the trade), we expect these to be eligible for carry forward and utilization against future operating profits.
-The use of loss carryforwards in relation to UK profits incurred on or after April 1, 2017 will be limited each year to £5.0 million per group plus. broadly, an incremental 50% of UK taxable profits.
+The use of loss carryforwards in relation to UK profits incurred on or after April 1, 2017 will be limited each year to £5.0 million per group plus, broadly, an incremental 50% of UK taxable profits.
 In addition, if we were to have a major change in the nature of the conduct of our trade, loss carryforwards may be restricted or extinguished.

 As a company that carries out extensive research and development activities, we seek to benefit from the UK research and development tax relief programs, being the Small and Medium-sized Enterprises R&D tax relief program, or SME Program, and, to the extent that our projects are grant funded or relate to work subcontracted to us by third parties, the Research and Development Expenditure Credit program, or RDEC Program.
 Under the SME Program, we may be able to surrender the trading losses that arise from our qualifying research and development activities for a cash rebate of up to 33.35% of such qualifying research and development expenditures or carried forward for potential offset against future profits (subject to relevant restrictions).
 The majority of our research, clinical trials management and manufacturing development activities are eligible for inclusion within these tax credit cash rebate claims.
 We may not be able to continue to claim payable research and development tax credits in the future if we cease to qualify as a SME, based on size criteria concerning employee headcount, turnover and gross assets.
-The SME Program has been amended by the Finance Act 2021 which came into force in April 2021.
-This legislation introduced a cap on claims under the SME Program to a multiple of payroll taxes (broadly, to a maximum payable credit equal to £20,000 plus three times the total PAYE and NICs liability of the company) subject to an exception which prevents the cap from applying.
-That exception requires the company to be creating, taking steps to create or managing intellectual property, as well as having qualifying research and development expenditure in respect of connected parties which does not exceed 15% of the total claimed.
-If such exception does not apply, this could restrict the amount of payable credit that we claim.
+Recent proposed changes to the SME Program, which are scheduled to begin from April 2021, will cap the available claim under the SME Program to a multiple of payroll taxes (broadly, three times the total PAYE and NICs liability of the company).
+This cap may limit the value we can claim.